EchisholmBsu/project-blackjack/README.md

 --
 Implementation guidelines
 --
-* Do not change the headers of any of the methods provided.
-You may think that it is necessary to do so in light of the new subclasses that you are writing, but polymorphism allows you to keep the existing types of the parameters of the methods.
+* **Do not change the headers of any of the methods provided.** You may think that it is necessary to do so in light of the new subclasses that you are writing, but POLYMORPHISM ALLOWS YOU TO KEEP THE EXISTING TYPES OF THE PARAMETERS OF THE METHODS.
 For example, the playHand method takes two parameters of type Player.
 Those parameters can be used for objects of any subclass of Player, thanks to the power of polymorphism.

 * Limit yourself to the concepts we have covered in class.
 Do not use any programming constructs that are not in the assigned reading.